Clementdds/PFEE-Mindmaps/MindMapBack/README.md

     "error" : "xxx"
 }
 ```
-NB : id can later be user to access the uploaded mindmap.
+NB : id can later be used to access the uploaded mindmap.

 ###### Get owned mindmaps